Obituary: Racing pundit John McCririck

-He has made a career as the loud, garish and eccentric face of Channel 4's racing coverage, and is as recognisable for his signature deerstalker hat as his reality TV appearances.
+John McCririck, who has died aged 79, made a career as the loud, garish and eccentric face of Channel 4's racing coverage.

-He was also a waiter, bookmaker and British Press Award-winning journalist before going on to become a racing pundit for ITV.
+Once described (by TV critic Nina Myskow) as having "all the charm of an armpit", he was a waiter, a bookmaker and a British Press Award-winning journalist before becoming a racing pundit for ITV.

-In 1984, Channel 4 took over TV racing coverage and he went on to become the flamboyant figurehead of Channel 4 Racing for 29 years and 5,000 broadcasts, until he was axed last year as a new-look team led by Clare Balding took over.
+In 1984 Channel 4 took over TV racing coverage and he went on to become the colourful figurehead of Channel 4 Racing for 29 years.

 The fast-talking, wildly gesticulating tipster was raised in Jersey by wealthy parents and educated at Harrow.

-However, he told The Guardian in 2001 that he was only on television because he "failed at everything else" - including being sacked by the Dorchester Hotel for spilling soup over a customer, and being dismissed by Sporting Life in 1984.
+He had been sacked by the Dorchester Hotel for spilling soup over a customer and was dismissed by Sporting Life in 1984.

-He was, he declared, "a failed punter, a failed bookmaker, a failed journalist".
-But he also insisted that his on-screen character was "the real me".
+He was, he declared, "a failed punter, a failed bookmaker [and] a failed journalist".
+But he insisted that his on-screen character was "the real me".

-But at his tribunal in October he said he had played a "pantomime villain" during appearances on reality TV programmes Celebrity Big Brother and Celebrity Wife Swap.
+Yet he also admitted playing a "pantomime villain" on such reality TV programmes as Celebrity Big Brother and Celebrity Wife Swap.

-"This is a different persona," he said of his bombastic and "domineering" image, adding: "You are putting on a performance, you are doing a pantomime act."
+"This is a different persona," he said.
+"You are putting on a performance, you are doing a pantomime act."

 Celebrity Wife Swap revealed his recumbent lifestyle at home in London with his wife Jenny - referred to by McCririck as "the booby".

-He told the Guardian in 2004 that this was in reference to a South American bird that is "stupid and pathetically easy to catch and squawks a lot".
+He told The Guardian in 2004 the term was a reference to a South American bird that is "stupid and pathetically easy to catch [and] squawks a lot".

-He appeared with Jenny on Celebrity Coach Trip in 2011, becoming the only couple to be voted out unanimously, twice.
+He appeared with Jenny on Celebrity Coach Trip in 2011.
+They became the only couple to be voted out unanimously - twice.

 Before that he lasted just 12 days in the Celebrity Big Brother house in 2005, before being evicted amid accusations of sexism and misogyny.

-Yet McCririck denied he was "anti-women", saying he was never asked to tone down his language on air.
+McCririck denied he was "anti-women", saying he had never been asked to tone down his language on air.

-McCririck was replaced in October 2012 by the new presenting team headed by Balding.
+He was replaced in October 2012 on Channel 4 by a new presenting team, headed by Clare Balding.